Tokyo school for Chinese students undeterred by COVID-19 hardships

 Yang, a graduate of Nagoya University, spent his childhood in Okinawa and went to high school in Shenzhen, in southern China, before coming back to Japan for his college education.

 He established Coach Academy in 2008 when he was a university student.
-The academy started with about 20 students, and the number continued to grow in line with the sharp rise in Coach students passing entrance exams at famous universities.
+The academy started with about 20 students, and the number continued to grow in line with the sharp rise in Coach students passing entrance exams at highly regarded universities.

 The academy added a program in 2013 for those taking graduate school exams.
 It also offers lessons in the Japanese language, as students take entrance exams in Japanese.

-Last year, 36 students attending the academy passed the University of Tokyo’s exam, 152 students passed the exam for Waseda University and 98 passed that of Keio University.
+Last year, 36 students attending the academy passed the University of Tokyo's exam, 152 students passed the exam for Waseda University and 98 passed the Keio University exam.

 Yuan Kangle, a 19-year-old male student from Taiyuan, Shanxi Province, who is attending the academy has already passed Waseda's exam and is now preparing for other top universities.